Travels with V

 But before you get that far there is quite some way to walk.
 The road winds down through a narrow and steadily deepening ravine called “Siq”.
 It’s easy to understand how secret and difficult to invade the city must have been.

-But in the year 106 AD a Roman army conquered Petra.
+In the year 106 AD a Roman army conquered Petra.
 The Romans added buildings to the city, but soon things were changing.
 The caravans took alternative routes and the city went into decline.

 But of course that didn’t happen.
 The rediscovery of Petra was a sensation and it became a UNESCO world heritage site in 1985.
 The Bedouins hade to be evacuated and tourists poured in.
 Unfortunately our day trip didn’t give us time to see all of it, you should have at least 4-5 hours to spend there.